gradiuscypher/grIDS/README.md

 The goal for this project is to help people combine multiple open-source tools to have a useful network monitoring solution.
 Feedback, corrections, and suggestions are welcomed and appreciated.

 # Configuration Steps
-To configure the system, follow the steps found in the [setup.md document](docs/setup.md)
+To get started with configuring the system, follow the steps found in [setup.md](docs/setup.md).
+Each of the sections walks you through the parts of building a working all-in-one IDS system.

 # Screenshots
 Screenshots of some Kibana Dashboards that have been created and powered using this setup